Saint Clare (film)

 Saint Clare is a 2024 American thriller film written by Mitzi Peirone and Guinevere Turner, directed by Peirone and starring Bella Thorne, Rebecca De Mornay, Ryan Phillippe, and Frank Whaley.
-It is based on the novel Clare At 16 by Don Roff.
+It is based on the novel Clare at 16 by Don Roff.

 Premise

-To the world, sixteen-year-old Clare Bleecker appears to be a normal teenager: a Catholic school student, an animal lover and devout vegan living with her grandparents.
-But like the small town she lives in, Clare is more than she appears to be.
-Underneath her reserved appearance lives a sociopath with dissociative identity disorder - a serial killer.
+Clare Bleecker appears to be a normal student, an animal lover and devout vegan living with her grandmother, but underneath her reserved appearance lives a sociopath with dissociative identity disorder.